The Norwich Society

 The Norwich Society's Publications Working Group is responsible for commissioning and writing articles for, designing and editing the Society's twice yearly membership magazine Aspects of Norwich.

-APRIL 2024 - The Publications Working Group is looking for 1 or perhaps 2 new members to work on Aspects of Norwich (twice yearly) and any other publications it might take on.
+The Publications Working Group is looking for another member to work on Aspects of Norwich (twice yearly) and any other publications it might take on.
 Meetings generally take place online and there is work and consultation to do between meetings – including liaising with authors, tracking down illustrations and editing of texts.
-Current members of the group are David Bussey, Mary Ash, Alan Metters, Vicky Manthorpe, Carole Rawcliffe.
-Some academic or archival experience would be an advantage.
+Current members of the group are David Bussey, Mary Ash, Alan Metters, Vicky Manthorpe, Carole Rawcliffe and Simon Gooch.
+Some academic, writing or archival experience would be an advantage.
 Please contact David Bussey at d.g.r.bussey@btinternet.com

 Coordinator: Kala Nobbs

-The Norwich Society Book Club meets on Wednesday afternoons at roughly six week intervals from September to May and discusses pre-selected books and related topics about Norfolk and Norwich's history.
+The Norwich Society Book Club meets monthly from September to May and discusses pre-selected books and related topics about Norfolk and Norwich's history.

 Find out more and read past Book Club reviews